ArtificialIntelligenceDan/Battleship/README.md

 # Battleship
-This is a repository containing all of the files for our (Marcos' and Aidan's) final project in CS125.
+This is a repository containing all of the files for our final project in CS125.